onemanlutta/Visualization-GeoJson-Leaflet-Plotly-Project/README.md

 ### Aye Nyein Mon and Maero Athanasius Lutta
 - Data cleaning and preprocessing
-- Database integration using SQL Alchemy
+- Database integration and modeling in MongoDB
-- Uploading the dataset to a Postgres instance
+- Uploading the GeoPandas DataFrame to a MongoDB instance

 ### Nicholas Wiid and Pablos Andres Guinda
 - Front-end development using JavaScript